naomil01/naomil01/README.md

 # :wave: **Hello , My name is Naomi**

- Career Switcher from Mental Health Nurse to Tech!
+ Career Switcher in transition from Mental Health Nurse to Tech!

 ## ABOUT ME